 The OWASP Foundation aims to provide continuity for OWASP chapter members.
 The following process is to determine inactive chapters and try to install fresh leadership.

-- The OWASP Foundation will revoke the inactive chapter leadership and refer the inactive chapter to the Chapters Committee to help find fresh leadership or to run elections to elect new leadership.
+- The OWASP Foundation will revoke the inactive chapter leadership and refer the inactive chapter to the Chapter Committee to help find fresh leadership or to run elections to elect new leadership.

-- To reactivate a chapter, a minimum of 50% of the leadership must be new.
-Where an inactive chapter does not hold a meeting within 90 days of being reactivated, or new leadership could not be appointed within 90 days of failing to meet activity targets, the [Chapter Committee]((https://owasp.org/www-committee-chapter/) will discuss the inactive chapter and vote on it, if agreed the chapter will be dissolved by the OWASP Foundation.
+- Use this form to reactivate a chapter.
+Where an inactive chapter does not hold a meeting within 90 days of being reactivated, or new leadership could not be appointed within 90 days of failing to meet activity targets, the [Chapter Committee]((https://owasp.org/www-committee-chapter/) will discuss the inactive chapter and vote on it.
+If agreed, the chapter will be dissolved by the OWASP Foundation.

 Finances, Oversight, and Transparency

-Chapters are overseen on an operational basis by the Chapters Committee, the OWASP Foundation Staff, and, ultimately, the OWASP Board of Directors.
-If the Chapters Committee, Foundation Staff or Board of Directors determines that a Leader has not complied with this policy, despite support and outreach, leadership may be revoked, suspended, or another action taken.
-Additionally, OWASP administrative access (including the leader’s owasp.org email address) will immediately be revoked.
+Chapters are overseen on an operational basis by the Chapter Committee, the OWASP Foundation staff, and, ultimately, the OWASP Board of Directors.
+If the Chapter Committee, foundation staff, or board of directors determines that a leader has not complied with this policy, despite support and outreach, leadership may be revoked, suspended, or another action taken.
+Additionally, OWASP administrative access (including the leader’s owasp.org email address) may immediately be revoked.

-Chapters operate with a great deal of freedom; however, Chapters must abide by the latest approved Code of Conduct, Foundation bylaws, and these [policies and procedures.
+Chapters operate with a great deal of freedom; however, chapters must abide by the latest approved Code of Conduct, Foundation Bylaws, and these policies and procedures.
 Copies of older versions are not relevant.

-OWASP membership and participation in chapter meetings are subject to the EU GDPR, and any other locally applicable data protection regulations (for instance, see GDPR).
+OWASP membership and participation in chapter meetings are subject to locally applicable data protection regulations (for instance, see GDPR).
 Where conflicting local regulations exist, the most restrictive should be observed.
 All chapter meetings must comply to OECD principles; the Collection Limitation Principle applies to all activities where personal information of participants is needed.
 Chapter leaders are not permitted to share member lists, event attendees, or private information with third parties except where operationally necessary and only after informing relevant parties with opt-in acceptance.
 Chapters should, where possible and not otherwise required by local legislation or compliance requirements, adopt a data minimization approach and delete data that is no longer necessary.

-Chapter related expenses incurred while holding a chapter meeting within the geographic area of the chapter itself must comply with the Expense Policy and be submitted within 60 days.
+Chapter related expenses incurred while holding a chapter meeting within the geographic area of the chapter itself must comply with the expense policy and must be submitted within 60 days.